A Christmas Story for the young at heart: Part 5/5

 Sundelli followed the laughing men as he tugged along his heavy diary.
-He found it difficult to keep pace with the men but it did not deter him for he was curious to find where the men were going.
-He ran as fast as his small legs can take him, yet avoiding to be seen by them.
+He found it challenging to keep pace with the men, but it did not deter him, for he was curious to find where the men were going.
+He ran as fast as his tiny legs could take him, yet avoiding being seen by them.

 The men stopped at a small room tucked away in the corner of the city.
-From the room emitted a light which was quite different from the rest he had seen.
+The room emitted a light that was quite different from the rest he had seen.
 As he drew closer, the light became brighter.
 Sundelli did not want to get caught entering the main door, so he slipped away and entered from the backdoor.

 “There is something different about this place”, he thought to himself.

-When he entered the room, he saw a few cows lying down, two sheep were bleating and a horse tied at the corner of the room.
+When he entered the room, he saw a few cows lying down, two sheep were bleating, and a horse tied at the corner of the room.
 In the middle of the room, he saw a young woman.
 He recognized her immediately.
-She was the kind woman who had given him bread and cheese, he thought to himself.
+He thought to himself, she was the kind woman who had given him bread and cheese.

 “I wonder if she has anything better to give me today”, he muttered to himself.

 Next to the beautiful young woman, he saw a handsome man piling the hay to one side of the room.

 Sundelli looked around, wondering from where was the light coming.
 He noticed that the light was emitting from the stone trough.
 He was curious and asked what was in it.

 Sundelli was surprised when he saw the woman bend down, reach her hands into the trough, pick up a baby and cradle him in her arms.
 He gasped.
 The source of the light was the baby!
 The light was so bright that it seemed to fill the world.
 Sundelli’s eyes turned wide with amazement.
 At that instant, the baby looked straight at him.
 The baby smiled and gurgled something in baby language.